 Two Red Kites in Spring Traps

 Two Kite's this morning in the spring traps boty young birds.
 Most probably wandering now and stopped being fed by parents so some hungry birds out there.
 That takes the Kite total this year to 20.

-The Southern Colour Ringing Group rings Red Kite pulli (young in the nest) and traps full grown birds using large spring traps baited with carrion at a site in North Hertfordshire.
+The Southern Colour Ringing Group rings Red Kite and Buzzard pulli (young in the nest) and traps full grown birds using large spring traps baited with carrion at a site in North Hertfordshire.

 2017 year totals